chrisbuckley/altitude-2017-lb-workshop/README.md

 You can then upload our main.vcl as an update to our version (we have given the new VCL a new name to distinguish from the old, so that we can this as the new "main":

-`curl -vs -H "Fastly-Key: ${API_KEY}" -X POST -H "Content-Type: application/x-www-form-urlencoded" https://api.fastly.com//service/${SERVICE_ID}/version/4/vcl --data "name=main-geo&main=true" --data-urlencode "content@main.vcl"`
+`curl -vs -H "Fastly-Key: ${API_KEY}" -X POST -H "Content-Type: application/x-www-form-urlencoded" https://api.fastly.com//service/${SERVICE_ID}/version/4/vcl --data "name=main-blog-geo&main=true" --data-urlencode "content@main.vcl"`

 Let's activate our new version and see our new Geo Load Balancing in effect:

 `curl -vs -H "Fastly-Key: ${API_KEY}" -X PUT https://api.fastly.com/service/${SERVICE_ID}/version/4/activate`

 As this workshop is being held in San Francisco, we should be hitting the GCS instance.
-After I shut down Apache on the GCS `us-west1` instance, we should see failover to our EC2 instance in `us-east2`
+After I shut down Apache on the GCS `us-west1` instance, we should see failover to our EC2 instance in `us-east2`.

 ## Conclusion

-In this workshop
+In this workshop we've covered several topics, and have worked through creating multiple load balancing server pools for multi-cloud, microsevrices, and geographic routing and failover.